pantheon-systems/drush-config-workflow/README.md

 ## Requirements
 * A config-merge tool, e.g. `kdiff3`, must be installed
 * Drush 7.0.0-rc2 (only), or Drush 8.x-dev
+* Pantheon Terminus CLI (Optional -- only needed if using a Pantheon remote)
 * Drupal 8.0-beta10 or later
 * A local Drupal "dev" site, and a local or remote "staging" site